Matters relating to Party Walls can seem complex, but our experienced engineers are here to help.

-GCA regularly acts as Party Wall Surveyors and with our structural engineering background we are expert at ensuring the structural integrity of a building is maintained whilst adjacent works are undertaken.
+With our structural engineering expertise, and qualified Party Wall Surveyors, we are experts at ensuring the structural integrity of a building is maintained whilst adjacent works are undertaken.

 - To cut into a wall to take the bearing of a beam or to insert a damp proof course all the way through the wall

 - To raise the height of the wall and/or increase the thickness of the party wall and, if necessary, cut off any projections which prevent you from doing so

 - To demolish and rebuild the party wall

 - To protect two adjoining walls by putting a flashing from the higher over the lower, even where this requires cutting into an Adjoining Owner’s independent building

 However with Rights go Duties and all Adjoining Owners and long term tenants must be informed within the correct timescale and in the proper manner.